Special Educational Needs (SEN) and/or Disabilities (D) & Inclusion

 Links with Health Services, Educational Welfare Services and Voluntary Organisations

-The School Nurse makes regular visits to school to carry out health assessments and is always at the end of the phone to offer advice and find out information whenever needed.
+The School Nurse makes regular visits to school to carry out health assessments and is always at the end of the phone to offer advice and find out information whenever needed for parents/carers of children from Reception upwards.

 Referrals made to the NHS Speech and Language Therapy Service may result in children being put on a waiting list for assessment.
 Following the assessment, the report is fed back to school with relevant information to help plan the way forward.

-The Local Authority Borough School Attendance Officer comes to school regularly and concerns about attendance or punctuality are followed up very quickly.
+The Headteacher works closely with an external School Attendance Officer who comes in to school regularly.
+Concerns about attendance or punctuality are followed up very quickly.

 Children's Services become involved if a referral is made to them with concerns about a child or they sometimes notify the school of concerns raised by another external agency.